aesc-silicon/elements-sdk/README.rst

 .. tip::

-  FPGA based SOC designs will add the compiled Zephyr output into the memory.
+  FPGA based SOC designs will add the compiled Zephyr binary into the memory.

 .. code-block:: text